-In the Shareholders' Area, in 2022 the "Shareholders Offers Area" where the shareholders can register to enjoy more than 400 discounts on various products and services of different recognized brands.
-These offers range from travel to training and culture, through health, sports, etc.
+The "Shareholder Zone" website includes the "Shareholder Offers Area", where shareholders can register to enjoy more than 400 discounts on various products and services from different well-known brands.
+These offers range from travel to education and culture, as well as health and sports, among others.

-Also, this year, they have been included in the website "Shareholders' Area", a current affairs section that includes the most listened to podcasts and the most interesting current affairs blogs, both published by the company.
+There is also a current affairs section that includes the most listened podcasts and the most interesting current affairs blogs, both published by the company.

-Another update of 2022 on the web is the offer of free training courses for shareholders about the most outstanding subjects of the moment allowing them to improve their knowledge of the digital and financial world.
+During 2023, the offer of free training courses for shareholders on the most important subjects of the moment will be maintained, allowing them to improve their knowledge of the digital and financial world and access to cultural and sporting events sponsored by the Company.